 2023 RESULTS

-The People's Choice Prize
+The winner of the first People’s Choice Prize was Switch by Rifugio

 THE LONGLIST